Holly Willoughby: 2000–2005: Children's presenting

 In 2000, Willoughby won an audition for a show on CITV featuring S Club 7 called S Club TV.
 In this show actors represented an alternative S Club.
 She also appeared in a show called S Club 7: Artistic Differences playing a character called Zoe with the regular members of the band.
 Willoughby worked as a receptionist for a while and then as a runner for the defunct shopping channel Auction World TV.

 Willoughby also took on menial jobs and started an Open University course in psychotherapy.
 Then eventually, she found work as assistant manager during which time she persuaded a friend to make a showreel of her.
 This secured her an agent who then contacted the BBC.
 Later in 2002, Willoughby presented a factual entertainment programme for children called Xchange and went on to host several other children's shows for CBBC: X-perimental and CBBC at the Fame Academy (CBBC's version of the BBC talent show Fame Academy).

 Willoughby's first role as a children's entertainer came when she rejoined CITV in 2004 to co-present the entertainment show Ministry of Mayhem which aired on Saturday mornings.
+The programme competed against CBBC's Dick & Dom in da Bungalow.
 On this programme she met her future husband Dan Baldwin, one of the show's producers.
 In 2006, the show's title was changed to Holly & Stephen's Saturday Showdown in order to reflect the popularity of its co-presenters, Willoughby and Stephen Mulhern.

 In 2005, Willoughby presented Feel the Fear, a children's entertainment programme in which the presenters are set unnerving challenges.
 She has also had a number of minor appearances on other children's programmes.
 Willoughby presented CD:UK for a short while in the spring of 2005, replacing Cat Deeley before Myleene Klass, Lauren Laverne and Johny Pitts became the regular presenters.
 In recognition of work as a children's television presenter, Willoughby won a BAFTA Children's Award in 2006.